 Editors' note: This is a review of the trial version of BS1 Enterprise Accounting 2013.7.

 BS1 Enterprise Accounting multi-currency accounting software performs accounts payable, accounts receivable, general ledger, inventory, purchase orders, sales orders and quotes, and sales analysis.
-Sales orders may be entered as quotes and printed for customer approval.
-When approved, the status is changed to on order.
 Picking slips may be printed for the shipping department.
-Bills of lading may be printed to go with the shipments.
+Packing slips may be printed to go with the shipments.
 Multiple shipments are allowed per order.

 Scheduling of shipments, purchasing, and manufacturing is facilitated by a report showing current inventory levels, sales, and purchase orders.
 User-defined financial statements can be created through a simple set-up process.
 GL account totals and inventory totals can be viewed on screen with drill-down to original source transactions.